 - Use the search function on your stock screener.
 These websites tend to have quite powerful search filtering options to help you find stocks in specific industries.
 You can usually also filter based on market cap and dividend yield among other metrics.

 - Start reading investment magazines and websites.
+Reading analysis of trends and investment opportunities at an investment newsletter like empire research can help you be more informed about the stock market.
 This media contains plenty of useful information, but make sure to back it up with your own research.

 - Avoid the hype.
 Don’t buy stocks unless you have a solid understanding of how the company plans to grow in the future.
 There’s a lot of hype based on zero fact being published, so always do your own research.